Yaxuanzhang5/app-review-source-validation/README.md

 4. Refresh the feature layer only from validated usable runs.
 5. Accumulate a larger routine-run baseline and recalibrate the monitoring thresholds.
 6. Use the v0 features for EDA, including rating distributions, text-length patterns, reply availability, language coverage, and issue-keyword screening.
-7. Inspect false positives and false negatives before expanding the language or issue heuristics.
-8. Define modeling targets and evaluation plans before beginning sentiment, topic, or issue-classification work.
+7. Keep source rating, manually reviewed text sentiment, and rating-text consistency as separate fields in the next validation set.
+8. Retain both grouped same-distribution and app-heldout evaluation with per-class and per-app metrics.
+9. Do not move to a more complex sentiment model until the label and evaluation redesign is complete.

 ## Rating-derived weak sentiment baseline v0